 Started during the depression as a response to the very low pork prices, it soon had many loyal customers.
 “My dad could only get 3 cents a pound for his pork so he started making our smoked Farmer’s sausage as a way to try to make a little bit more money off his pork production,” said Harold Dettweiler, who took over the business from his father in June 1954.
 Harold opened his new butcher shop two doors down from the family farm located beside the WaterlooRegional Airport.
 Operating it under the name Midway Meat Market, that year Harold purchased a license to sell fresh meat from the town of Preston for $1.

-In his family for over 100 years, last year the 50-acre farm was expropriated for the most recent expansion of the local airport.
+In his family for over 100 years, the 50-acre farm was expropriated for an expansion of the local airport.
 When Harold Dettweiler retired in 1988, his son, Ted Dettweiler took over the business and changed the name to “Dettweiler’s Sausage”.
-Even though Ted changed the name of the business, he didn’t change the way the sausage is made.

 In 1997, Kim Dettweiler, Ted’s sister-in-law, took over the operation of the Dettweiler’s Sausage store in Breslau.
-The store continues to provide the products its loyal customers have come to expect including pepperettes, shish kabobs, breaded schnitzel, ribs, bacon, pork chops, summer sausage, fresh sausage and, of course, its famous smoked Farmer’s sausage.
+The store continues to provide the products its loyal customers have come to expect including pepperettes, shish kabobs, breaded schnitzel, ribs, bacon, pork chops, summer sausage, and, of course, several varietys of Dettweiler’s Sausage.